MetaMask/core/merged-packages/json-rpc-engine/README.md

 let request = { id: 1, jsonrpc: '2.0', method: 'hello' }

 engine.handle(request, function(err, response){
-  // do something with response.result
+  // Do something with response.result, or handle response.error
 })

-// there is also a Promise signature const response = await engine.handle(request)
+// There is also a Promise signature const response = await engine.handle(request)
 ```